zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episode 643.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode to help you improve your English even faster than  if you just stayed home and drank beer!
+Go there to download a Learning Guide for this episode to help you improve your English even faster than  if you just stayed home and drank beer!

 This episode is called “Liberal and Conservative News.”
 It  will use a lot of vocabulary that is used in American politics and media to describe two different philosophical views of the way the government should work .
 Let’s get started.